-- (1) Request for hearing.
-The owner of an impounded dog shall have the right to file within ten (10) days after receiving notice, a written request for a hearing in City Court to contest the impoundment. - (2) The owner may be represented by counsel, present oral and written evidence and cross-examine witnesses. - (3) Decision.
-The City Court shall issue a decision within ten(10) days after the close of the hearing and shall notify the owner in writing of the decision. - (4) Order of destruction or release.
-After considering all relevant evidence, the City Court may order the destruction of the impounded dog or may release the dog to its owner conditional on the owner complying with the requirements for keeping a vicious dog as set forth in § 10-306, or complying with any other requirements necessary to protect the public health and safety. - (5) Consequence of failure of owner to appear.
-If the owner of impounded dog fails to appear at a hearing or fails to request a hearing, the dog shall be destroyed. - (6) Expenses of impoundment.
+(1) Request for hearing.
+The owner of an impounded dog shall have the right to file within ten (10) days after receiving notice, a written request for a hearing to contest the impoundment.

+(2) Informal hearing.
+The hearing shall be informal and strict rules of evidence shall not apply.
+The owner may be represented by counsel, present oral and written evidence and cross-examine witnesses.

+(3) Decision.
+The hearings panel shall issued a decision within ten (10) days after the close of the hearing and shall notify the owner in writing of the decision.

+(4) Order of destruction or release.
+After considering all relevant evidence, the hearings panel may order the destruction of the impounded dog, or may release the dog to its owner conditional on the owner complying with the requirements for keeping a vicious dog as set forth in section 10-306, or complying with any other requirements necessary to protect the public health and safety.

+(5) Consequence of failure of owner to appear.
+If the owner of impounded dog fails to appear at a hearing or fails to request a hearing, the dog shall be destroyed.

+(6) Expenses of impoundment.
 Any person who violates this chapter shall pay all expenses, including shelter, food, handling, veterinary care and testimony necessitated by the enforcement of this chapter.
-(1995 Code, - § 10-309)
+(Ord. no. 1991-11, e 1)

 10-310.
 Exemption.
 This chapter shall not apply to dogs used by a police department or law enforcement agency.
-(1995 Code, § 10-310)
+(Ord. no. 1991-11, e 1)

 10-311.
 Change of status.
-The owner of a vicious dog shall notify the health officer or his authorized representative with twenty-four (24) hours, if the vicious dog is unconfined and on the loose, or has attacked a human being or animal.
-(1995 Code, § 10-311)
+The owner of a vicious dog shall notify the health officer or his authorized representative with 24 hours, if the vicious dog is unconfined and on the loose, or has attacked a human being or animal.
+(Ord. no. 1991-11, e 1)

 10-312.
 Dog fighting.
-No person shall possess, harbor, or maintain care or custody of any dog for the purpose of dog fighting, nor shall any person train, torment, badger, bait, or use any dog for the reason of causing or encouraging the dog to attack human beings or domestic animals.
-(1995 Code, § 10-312)
+No person shall posses, harbor, or maintain care or custody of any dog for the purpose of dog fighting, nor shall any person train, torment, badger, bait, or use any dog for the reason of causing or encouraging the dog to attack human beings or domestic animals.
+(Ord. no. 1991-11, e 1)